isotropics/shutter-agent/README.md

 ## Swapping Service
 ## Overview
   This system automates decision-making and transaction preparation for a decentralized trading and arbitrage platform.
-It interacts with smart contracts, evaluates the basic strategies, and executes token swaps and approvals based on predefined conditions.
+It interacts with smart contracts, evaluates the basic predefined strategies, and executes token swaps and approvals based on predefined conditions.

 ## Main Components
  - Strategy Evaluation Behaviour: Evaluates token amounts and strategy, determining if a swap-back or      regular swap should occur.